BlackJackApp/-BlackJackAppSpringBoot/README.md

 ## Summary

 This project focuses on creating a web application of Black Jack using Spring boot.
 React is used for the presentation layer of this project.The project uses 8 decks and shuffles them at the start of the game.
+Player wins the game by having more points than Dealer.

+See [Rules](#Rules) for additional information.

+Refer to [Software Requirement Specification](#Software_Requirement_Specification.docx) for detailed description of project.

 ## Content
 * [Introduction](#BlackJackAppSpringBoot)